winSOL-io/winsol-io.github.io/content/english/nfts.md

   title: "Post Mint"
   heading: "How will the mint proceeds be used?"
   description: "
 <p>The majority of mint proceeds (60%) will be used to bootstrap liquidity in the winSOL pool.
-This initial stake will be deposited into the pool, and will be excluded from the prize draw until the pool reaches 100,000 SOL in TVL.
-The winSOL tokens received by the mint wallet will then be locked in a StreamFlow vesting contract, with 25% unlocking after 6 months and the remainder releasing weekly for the following 6 months. </p>
+This initial stake will be deposited into the pool, and will be excluded from the prize draw until the pool reaches 100,000 SOL in TVL.</p>

 <p>This means from the day the pool launches stakers stand to win a minimum of 10.5 SOL each week - a figure that can only rise as the total stake delegated to the pool increases.
-For example, should we reach the size of Marinade we'd be looking at a weekly giveaway of 312 SOL - every week.</p>
+For example, should we reach the size of Marinade we'd be looking at a weekly giveaway of 312 SOL - every single week.</p>

+<p>To ensure the pool gets off to a healthy start, the winSOL received by the mint wallet will be locked in a Streamflow vesting contract for  12 months, with vesting starting after the 6th month.
+This way you know the pool will be producing substantial prizes throughout the early stages of growth.</p>

 <p>The rest of the mint will be spent as follows:
 <ul>